-All contingency in the schedule has been consumed, and there are about 12 months of negative float from the baseline schedule.
-The forecast RSD improved by three weeks in the past few months.
+All contingency in the schedule has been consumed, and there are over 12 months of negative float from the baseline schedule.
+The schedule dated June 2019 submitted by SFMTA forecasts RSD of February 27, 2020, which remains unchanged.
 SFMTA submitted an FFGA Schedule Extension letter to the Federal Transit Administration (FTA) on December 6, 2018 with a request to extend the FFGA RSD to May 26, 2020.
-This date was confirmed through a schedule workshop held with the Project Management Oversight Contractor (PMOC) in early November 2018.
+The FTA issued an approval letter on February 27, 2019.

-PMOC Observations, Opinions, Recommendations and Concerns
+PMOC Observations, Opinions, Recommendations, and Concerns